divs1210/foundationdb_java_hello_world/README.md

 * A script to install FoundationDB's [client jars] (http://foundationdb.com/get/) into your pom repo
 * A pom.xml with the foundationdb jars listed as dependencies
+* FoundationDB's hello world code, contained in com.o19s.Example for you to hack on!

 ## To use